 I’ll write more about each of these points in the coming days.
 Please share your pointed observations.

-Published on Wednesday, January 19, 2011 (6 years, one month, and one week ago).
+Published on Wednesday, January 19, 2011 (6 years, 2 months, and one week ago).
 Posted in: Educational Tech